 Why it matters

-- The Manchester attack has reignited debates on immigration policies, highlighting concerns over cultural integration in the U.K.
+• The Manchester attack has reignited debates on immigration policies in the U.K., highlighting concerns over cultural integration and public safety.

-- Critics argue that current immigration policies contribute to societal divides, prompting calls for reassessment of these frameworks.
+• Critics argue that current immigration policies contribute to societal divides, raising questions about national security and integration efforts.

 What’s next

-- Investigations are ongoing, with three additional arrests made in connection to the attack.
+• Investigations into the attack are ongoing, with three additional arrests made in connection to the incident.